nevilmehta22/Food-and-Beverage-Industry-Analysis/README.md

 # Food-and-Beverage-Industry-Analysis

 This repository contains files regarding the Food and Beverage Industry Analysis Project.
 Data Modeling, Processing and Analysis using DAX queries was done in Power BI.
 This was task 3 of Mentorness Internship Program.
 For explaination of this project, please visit on this link.
-Youtube:https://www.youtube.com/watch?v=5uFhk6zY4VU&t=285s
+Youtube:https://www.youtube.com/watch?v=5uFhk6zY4VU&t=285s. dim_cities, dim_respondents and fact_survey_responses are the data files for this project.